 - Be polite and gracious – Always greet people with a good morning/hello/hi and follow it up with “how are you?”
 This is the normal way to start a conversation.
 Always answer back with “good, thanks” (or a variation) when you are asked, “how are you?”.
 Do your best to talk about positive things.
 Don’t start a conversation by complaining about the weather, the traffic, or another person.
 This is not polite.
 Also, nobody likes to talk to a grumpy person.

 - Have a good answer to usual questions – People like to ask newcomers questions like “How do you like Manitoba/Canada so far?”
 You don’t have to say “I love it here!” when you don’t (but do say it if you do!).
-Do not offend people by pointing out every little thing that you don’t like.
-Be gracious and diplomatic.
-You can perhaps say “I’m still getting used to the cold climate but I admire how warm the people are.
-I can’t wait for spring to see the beautiful and fresh scenery” (or a variation).
-Then maybe you can ask them in turn what they love about Manitoba or Canada.
+But don’t offend people by pointing out every little thing that you don’t like.
+Be tactful and say something like “I’m still getting used to the cold climate but I admire how warm the people are.
+I can’t wait for spring to see the beautiful and fresh scenery”.
+Then ask them in turn what they love about Manitoba or Canada.
 You’ll learn more that way.

 - Body language – In the video, Celeste says that you don’t have to act interested when you ARE interested.
-However, there are cultural elements involved in body language.
-So just to reiterate, some good gestures to show that you are interested are keeping eye contact and nodding your head at certain points of the conversation.
-Don’t let your eye wander around, or tinker with other things while you’re in a conversation.
+However, there are also cultural elements involved in body language.
+Maintaining eye contact and nodding your head at certain points of the conversation are the most common ways to show that you are listening.
 It will also be good if you maintain a comfortable distance between you and the speaker (about an arm’s length) and most of all, don’t yawn.

-Great conversational skills do not come automatically.
-Just like any skill, it has to be honed.
-And for us still learning the language, it will take continuous learning to become a master conversationalist.
-So just continue improving your English skills, keep talking to people, stay open, and most of all, be genuinely interested in the people around you.
+Conversational skills do not come automatically.
+They have to be honed.
+Continue improving your English skills, keep talking to people, stay open, and most of all, listen and be genuinely interested in the people around you.

 We'd love to hear from you!